 connecting mind and body to space.

 The following space responds to the needs of the entire family.
-The space breaks the traditional uses of a dinning room and a living room combined.
+The space breaks the traditional uses of a dining room and a living room combined.
 It allows for multiple interactions during the day: mealtime, a movie night, drinks and conversations, games and activities.
 It honoured the families love for collaboration and union, enabling connectivity with each other aimlessly through the flexibility in spatial layout.

 Creating layouts for collective integration, socialisation and health